symfony-cmf/symfony-cmf-docs/quick_tour/the_model.rst

 .. note::

     Previously, the PHPCR tree was compared with a Filesystem.
-While this gives you a good image of what happens, it's not the truth.
-You can better compare it to an XML file, where each node is an element and its properties are attributes.
+While this gives you a good image of what happens, it's not the only truth.
+You can compare it to an XML file, where each node is an element and its properties are attributes.

 Doctrine PHPCR-ODM